richafnu/Viva/Viva/insights/advanced/analyst/change-management-queries.md

 ### Explore insights in summary view

-At the top of the screen, you’ll see two cards that provide two categories of insights relevant to your query: **Significant change in collaboration** and **Showing signs of insularity**.
+At the top of the screen, you'll see two cards that provide two categories of insights relevant to your query: **Significant change in collaboration** and **Showing signs of insularity**.
 These two cards provide two different types of insights and data points related to collaboration and working patterns.

-Let’s now discuss the insights provided by each category, and how you can navigate the ONA experience for each.
+Let's now discuss the insights provided by each category, and how you can navigate the ONA experience for each.

 ## Insight category #1 - Significant change in collaboration